 Section 1028(d) provides definitions for the terms: "identification document," "authentication feature," "issuing authority," and "produce."
+An "authentication feature" need not be a physical thing affixed to or imprinted on another physical thing.
+United States v.
+Barrogo, 59 F.4th 440, 446 (9th Cir.
+2023) (holding non-physical PIN constituted "authentication feature" even though it was not physically on EBT card).
 Private financial institutions do not fit within the definition of "issuing authority," which means "any governmental entity or agency that is authorized to issue identification documents, means of identification, or authentication features."
 United States v.
 Kirilyuk, 29 F.4th 1128 (2022) (quoting 18 U.S.C. § 1028(d)(6)(A)).